uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers docker test image.](./images/containers_docker_test_image.png)

-#### Login to gitlab registry
+#### Login to UAB GitLab registry

-Use your `registry_name:ID` to log in to the GitLab registry.
+Use your `registry_name:ID` to log in to the UAB GitLab registry.

 ```bash
 sudo docker login gitlab.rc.uab.edu:4567
 ```

 Note: For securing concerns, use an access token to log in.
-Create an access token in GitLab to push/pull the docker container in the container registry (Secure token and guidelines to follow are shown next).
+Create an access token in UAB GitLab to push/pull the docker container in the container registry (Secure token and guidelines to follow are shown next).

 ```bash
 sudo docker login gitlab.rc.uab.edu:4567 -u username –p access_token